 Kids Don’t Float

 —but life vests do.
 Make sure your child wears a life vest.
 Sacramento County ordinance requires any child under 13 to wear a life vest before accessing any public waters (Sacramento County Ordinance 13.08.301).
 Bring a life vest to the river for each of your children.
-There are borrowing stations along the American River.
+If you forget a life vest, you can borrow one from one of the many borrowing stations along the American River.

-Rivers are running especially cold this weekend.
+Rivers are still running cold with snowmelt this weekend.
 Sacramento County recommends that people of all ages and abilities use caution when swimming or boating.
-Visit the Sacramento County’s Department of Regional Parks water safety webpage
+Visit the Department of Regional Parks water safety webpage

 for more tips.